Will.i.am: 1988–2000: Formations and the Black Eyed Peas

-In the summer of 1988, will.i.am began his music career as an eighth-grader when he met up with rapper Allan Pineda (better known as apl.de.ap) and fellow student Dante Santiago.
-They began performing together around Los Angeles and were soon discovered by Eazy-E, who signed them to his label Ruthless Records in 1992.
+As a high school student in the early 1990s, will.i.am was involved in a breakdancing crew called Tribal Nation.
+Later, he and Apl.de.Ap (Allan Pineda Lindo, Jr.)--another member of Tribal Nation--began making music together as Atban Klann (which was an acronym for A Tribe Beyond a Nation).
+Eazy-E signed them to his label, Ruthless Records, in 1992.
 At the time, Will was known as "Will 1X".
 Atban Klann's first song, "Merry Muthafuckin' Xmas", was included on Eazy-E's extended play 5150: Home 4 tha Sick (1992).
 Afterward, the trio began recording an album, Grass Roots with the help of producers Mookie Mook and DJ Motiv8, but the album was never released due to Eazy-E's death in 1995.
 Subsequently, they changed their name to Black Eyed Pods, and Will replaced Dante with Jaime Gomez, better known under his stage name of Taboo.
 In 1997, they once again changed their name, this time to the Black Eyed Peas, and began recording their first album, Behind the Front, with the help of soul singer Kim Hill.
 They were soon signed to Interscope Records, and released their debut single, "Joints & Jam", in early 1998.
 The album was successful enough for the group's contract to be renewed, and in 2000, a second album, Bridging the Gap, was released.